AtomLinter/linter-elixirc/README.md

 There is a limitation with ElixirC that causes warnings not to be shown when there is a SyntaxError.

 ## Installation
-Plugin requires Linter package and it should install it itself.
+Plugin requires Linter package and it should install it by itself.
-If it did not, please follow the instructions [here][linter].
+If it did not, please follow Linter instructions [here][linter].

 ### Method 1: In console
 ```